intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 Many Internet communications are not made for the applications, but ultimately made on behalf of users.
-However, no all information that may be shared does directly relate to user action or other senstive data.
+However, no all information that may be shared does directly relate to user actions or other senstive data.
 Still, all information shared must be evaluated carefully to identify potential privacy implications for users.
 Information that directly relates to the user should not be shared without the user's